Planning a kitchen

 Or you could make a bold statement with just splashes of colour, to draw people's eye to the design rather than size of kitchen.
 There's a range of kitchen doors and cupboards that come in bold colours - Ikea, Wren Living, Wickes and Homebase in particular do a few ranges - so you could go all out or just have a few doors in the bright colour.

-But before you buy, find out how their customers rated them for quality, value for money and customer service in our guide to the best kitchen brands.
+But before you buy, find out how their customers rated them for quality, value for money and customer service in our guide to the best kitchen brands, as well as whether any became Best Buys when we put their units through rigorous assessments in our lab.

 You can also by kitchen door paint if you want to update your current units.
 If you do, make sure you go for the right paint to match that surface, for example wood or melamine, and prepare them appropriately first.
 You can also paint worktops, too.